Bakken formation: Geology

 The rock formation consists of three members: lower shale, middle dolomite, and upper shale.
 The shales were deposited in relatively deep anoxic marine conditions, and the dolomite was deposited as a coastal carbonate bank during a time of shallower, well-oxygenated water.
 The middle dolomite member is the principal oil reservoir, roughly 2 mi below the surface.
 Both the upper and lower shale members are organic-rich marine shale.

 Oil and gas

-The Bakken formation has emerged in recent years as one of the most important sources of new oil production in the United States.
+The Bakken Formation has emerged in recent years as one of the most important sources of new oil production in the United States.
 Most Bakken drilling and production has been in North Dakota, although the formation also extends into Montana and the Canadian provinces of Saskatchewan and Manitoba.
 As of 2013, the Bakken was the source of more than ten percent of all US oil production.
 By April 2014, Bakken production in North Dakota and Montana exceeded 1 Moilbbl/d.
-As a result of increased production from the Bakken, and long-term production declines in Alaska and California, North Dakota as of 2014 was the second-largest oil-producing state in the US, behind only Texas in volume of oil produced.
+As a result of increased production from the Bakken, and long-term production declines in Alaska and California, during every month from April 2012 through February 2021 (except June 2020), North Dakota was the second-most oil-producing state in the US, behind only Texas (and usually also offshore production in the Gulf of Mexico) in volume of oil produced per day, until New Mexico surpassed it in March 2021; as of June 2025, it is the third-most oil-producing state.